-Agua Caliente Hill Trail is a 9 mile lightly trafficked out and back trail located near Tucson, AZ that features beautiful wild flowers and is rated as difficult.
+Agua Caliente Hill Trail is a 9 mile lightly trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs and horses are also able to use this trail but must be kept on leash.

 dogs on leash

 Great for hiking with a dog.
 Beautiful views.